daxtynh/runescapeXP/README.md

 # runescapeXP
-A function to get the amount of experience needed to 99 from a given level
+A function to get the amount of experience needed to 99 from a given level in Python